xu-qingxin/xu-qingxin.github.io/_projects/1_project.markdown

 category: Language and identity
 ---

-This project was a linguistic investigation of how disputing spouses present themselves via their use of evaluative language in family dispute resolutions.
+This project was a linguistic investigation of how disputing spouses present themselves through their use of evaluative language in family dispute resolutions.
 The study took a dramaturgical view of the discursive presentation of the ‘self’ and drew on insights provided by the Appraisal framework.
-In order to group the spouses with respect to similarities and differences in their use of these resources, computational multivariate analysis tools were employed.
+Computational multivariate analysis tools were employed to group the spouses according to similarities and differences in their use of these resources.

 <div class="row">